Embed This Data

 - GDP (PPP):

 - $13.7 billion

 - 5.7% growth

 - 4.7% 5-year compound annual growth

 - FDI Inflow:

-The top income and corporate tax rates are 30 percent.
-Other taxes include a value-added tax (VAT) and an inheritance tax.
-The overall tax burden equals 19.1 percent of total domestic income.
-Government spending has risen to 36.5 percent of total domestic output.
-The budget balance has spiked at 7.9 percent of GDP, but public debt remains below 50 percent of GDP.
-Malawi has been unable to meet the terms of its IMF credit facility.
+The top individual income and corporate tax rates are 30 percent.
+Other taxes include a value-added tax and an inheritance tax.
+The overall tax burden equals 17.4 percent of total domestic income.
+Government spending has risen to 49.3 percent of total domestic output.
+The budget deficit has increased to over 5 percent of GDP, and public debt has reached a level equal to over 60 percent of GDP.

-The trade-weighted average tariff rate is 6.6 percent, and non-tariff barriers further hamper dynamic growth in trade.
-Both foreign and domestic investors are subject to government restrictions and heavy bureaucracy.
+Malawi’s average tariff rate is 3.8 percent.
+Importation of goods is relatively time-consuming.
+Foreign and domestic investors are generally treated equally under the law.
+State-owned enterprises operate in many sectors of the economy.
 The financial sector, dominated by banking, remains underdeveloped, and a full range of modern financing tools is not readily available.
 Capital transactions and foreign exchange accounts are also limited.